...

 Production Complexity High Medium Low

 At Horizon Leather, we recommend starting with 50% solvent-free vegan leather if you’re new to sustainable material sourcing.
-If your project requires full circularity or marketing value from high eco scores, RPVB or fruit leather is a better match.
+If your project requires full circularity11 or marketing value from high eco scores, RPVB or fruit leather is a better match.

 Conclusion